bcecilio/CustomTabBar/README.md

 ### Adding animations to our tab bar icons:

 Pretty self explanitory within the code.
 Using an enum I gave my TabBar items tags, allowing me to switch on them within the didSelect function.
-There my animate function is called once the tab item is selected.
+There my animate function is called once the tabbar item is selected.
 Using unique tags also allows for unique calls for each item.
-For example you can make 2 different animation for each item you have in your TabBar.
+For example you can make 2 different animations for each item you have in your TabBar.

 ``` swift
 enum TabbarItemTag: Int {